 Medical insurance and benefits, though, they really are a critical part of life…especially in this political economy where our wallets have been impacted by recent policies.
 We don't get political over here, but the simple truth is that many families like us are having to reassess their health stance.
 It's a wise thing to do, in any case, preparing for contingencies.
 Educating yourself puts your family in a place of power and security.

 We're deeply analyzing insurance company options due to some of those shifting costs in our lives, and in the midst of all this I've been listening to a lot of Dave Ramsey.
 He recommends an HSA – Health Savings Plan – as a good alternative to PPOs and HMOs.
 A month ago, I didn't even know this was a thing!
-Our search actually led us to our sponsor UnitedHealthcare.
-Their website is chock-full of helpful information that demystifies all this stuff.
+So I did a bunch of research, and I'm definitely leaning towards an HSA for us.

 With a PPO, you can get care from any doctor without a referral.
 With a typically-cheaper HMO, you have a primary care physician who helps you make decisions about your health care by referring you out to other providers that your insurance company has contracted with.
 In a sense, the HMO model is like having doctors on retainer for the entire group of people who are covered.
 That commitment and the limitations on people setting their own (potentially frivolous) appointments is what makes it cheaper.